Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Simulation studies

-First we consider data in target windows of size $7 \times 7 \times 3$ generated independently from the STDM under various parameter settings.
-The true spatial range parameter $\alpha_1^2$ is chosen to be either 1, 2, 4 or 8 and the true temporal range parameter $\alpha_2^2$ is chosen to be either 1, 2, 3 or 4.
-We also take two different values of the reference wind vector, namely $\bm{u}_0 = (1, 2)^T$ and $(3, 5)^T$, which signify respectively slow and fast wind vectors.
+First we consider repeated data simulations in a target window of size $7 \times 7 \times 3$, generated independently from a Gaussian process with covariance function $M_{\nu}$ with $\nu = 1/2$ and $\bm{u}(\bm{x}, t) = \bm{u}_0$ (constant true wind) using a fast Gaussian approximation algorithm \citep{guinness2018permutation} which is implemented using the `GpGp' package \citep{guinness2018gpgp} in R. We assume $1/a_{11}^2 = 1/a_{22}^2 = \alpha_1^2$ and the true spatial range parameter, $\alpha_1^2$ is chosen to be either 1, 2, 4 or 8.
+The true temporal range parameter $1/a_{33}^2 = \alpha_2^2$ is chosen to be either 1, 2, 3 or 4.
+We also take two different values of the true wind vector, namely $\bm{u}_0 = (1, 2)^T$ and $(3, 5)^T$, which signify respectively slow and fast wind vectors.
 All four parameters are updated simultaneously during optimization.
 Table \ref{3t1} shows the performance of the two methods for the two wind vectors based on $N = 100$ simulations.

-STDM does a better job in estimating moderately small and large wind vectors for the $7 \times 7$ window size compared to DMWA.
+STDM does a better job in estimating moderately small and large wind vectors for the $7 \times 7$ window size compared to DMW Algorithm.
 Mean vector distance is the smallest when the true spatial range is small and the true temporal range is large.
 This is intuitive because a small spatial range makes it easier to identify a feature in the target scene, and a large temporal range means that the features dissipate slowly over time.
 STDM also performs better for the smaller wind vector because when the wind vector is large compared to the window size, the feature tracked in time could potentially move out of the frame, resulting in incorrect wind estimates.
 In particular, windows of size $7 \times 7$ are not adequate to contain the features being tracked in frame for a wind vector of $(3, 5)^T$ which is reflected in the high MVD and SD values for STDM (see Table \ref{3t1}, top panel).